Overview

 - Overpass API

-- Service for querying OpenStreetMap data, used to find POIs.
+- A service for querying OpenStreetMap data, used by PitStopper to find POIs based on category and location.